Entries open: 2 June 2021 – 29 July 2021

 Please contact email@example.com and we’ll get right on it.

-The Sustainability Summit day conference will take place at the Plaza Ballroom, Melbourne on 12 November 2020.
-The Sustainability Awards 2020 Gala Ceremony will take place in the evening following the Summit at the same location.
+The Sustainability Summit day conference will take place on 11 November 2021.
+The Sustainability Awards 2021 Gala Ceremony will take place in the evening following the Summit at the same location.